Behodler/reflax-ui/README.md

 ## Problem being solved
 Restaking apps like Convex and Beedy cater to DeFi power users who know how to game protocols and have the patience to learn the ropes.
 Instead of requiring users to engage in recursive acts of pooling and staking, Reflax does it all in one transaction.

-To illstrate the improvement, let's use an example.
+To illustrate the improvement, let's use an example.
 Suppose Jerome, holder of USDC, wants to stake in Convex's USDe/USDx boosted pool.
 Without Reflax, Jerome might do the following

 1. Sell USDC into CRV's USDe/USDc pool to gain USDe.
 2. Pool USDe into USDe/USDx to mint LP tokens